-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS 1 3 1 3 1 Atos, All events to attend.
-Try to not send different partners to
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS All Overspending due to too high partici- pation in events Less resources available to- wards the end of the project; therefore lower quality work 1 1 3 1 3 1 Atos, All Be selective about the events to attend.
+Try to not send different partners to the same events.
+Normally only send 1 person from each partner to most events.
+Where the event is not of fundamental, then try to only send 1 or 2 part- ners.
+In the later phases, attendance to non-fundamental events would need to be eliminated.
+If that is not pos- sible (due to pressures from the EU) then a budgetary extension could be solicited.

-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS AII Work delayed, poor quality of work 1 3 1 3 9 9 Atos, All Try to ensure that the per- sons assigned to the pro- ject are of an adequate pro- file and will be able to commit themselves suffi- ciently to the project.
-The coordinator retains the advance payment and pro- vides to the partner the necessary funds to cover the work in periods of 6 months.
-If the partner does not carry the work or the project internal assessment does not approved the quality of the work, the co- ordinator will retain funds until the problem is solved AII member leaves suddenly Work delayed, network of stakeholders weakened 1 2 3 3 18 6 All All on-going work must be kept on the project website and other members of the team must be kept up-to- date.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS Lack of commitment of partners Work delayed, poor quality of work 1 3 1 3 9 9 Try to ensure that the per- sons assigned to the pro- ject are of an adequate pro- file and will be able to commit themselves suffi- ciently to the project.
+The coordinator retains the Partners showing inadequate commitment will be re- minded by the WP leader or Project Coordinator of the possible consequences (including reduced financing) All Atos, All advance payment and pro- vides to the partner the necessary funds to cover the work in periods of 6 months.
+If the partner does not carry the work or the project internal assessment does not approved the quality of the work, the co- ordinator will retain funds until the problem is solved AII Important project member leaves suddenly Work delayed, network of stakeholders weakened 1 2 3 3 18 6 All All on-going work must be kept on the project website and other members of the team must be kept up-to- date.
 If the person leaves so suddenly that no transition is possible then no remedial actions are possible.
 Other- wise try to assure that the person leaving is able to take part in a smooth transition process.
 For this transi- tion process all partners must be able and willing to participate.